 - 3 tbsp white wine vinegar

-- Mix the ground beef and pork with the minced onion, the mashed bread, rice and season with salt and pepper.
-Mix together thoroughly and make small meat balls with wet hands.
+- Mix all the ingredients for the meatballs including the meat with the minced onion, the mashed bread, rice and season with salt and pepper and roll in balls of desired size.
+Set aside.

-- When the vegetables become fork tender, skim off any fat from the soup bones and add in the meat balls to the boiling water.
+- You can check if the vegetables become tender with a fork and remove any extra fat from the soup bones and add in the meatballs.

-- Reduce heat to simmer, cover and cook for 30-40 minutes.
+- Reduce heat to a medium-low heat, cover the pot and cook for 30-40 minutes.

-- When the soup is almost done and the meat balls have risen to the top, add in the tomato paste and stir.
+- A few minutes before the soup is ready add in the tomato paste and stir.